 Geoffrey Holder’s Banda dance debuted in the 1954 Truman Capote/Harold Arlen musical House Of Flowers.
 Holder the Baron of The Cemetery (based on the Haitian Loa of Death Baron Samedi) received both a performer and choreographer credit in the program.
 The Broadway musical takes place somewhere in the West Indies during Mardi Gras weekend.
 Continue reading

 Deborah Manning performs Alvin Ailey’s tribute to woman (especially our mothers) Cry (1971).
 Continue reading

 Alvin Ailey’s masterwork Revelations (1960), one of the most recognizable modern dance works, remains a powerful testament to the human spirit.
-This cast includes April Berry, Kevin Brown, Ralph Glenmore Deborah Manning, Renee Robinson and Marilyn Banks.
-Continue reading
+This cast includes Marilyn Banks, April Berry, Kevin Brown, Gary DeLoatch, Ralph Glenmore, Deborah Manning, Renee Robinson and Dudley Williams.

 By Walter Rutledge